 For our research, we also looked at things that might affect the levels of post-traumatic stress experienced by the children.
 We found that how the children thought about cancer had the largest impact on the levels of post-traumatic stress they experienced.
 This was irrespective of the type of cancer they had, how long or intense their treatment was, or the amount of social support they had.

 This suggests that cognitive behavioural therapy, a therapy known to be helpful in treating post-traumatic stress in children who have experienced other frightening events, may also be helpful for children with cancer and their siblings.

 As well as providing medical treatment, all families should be offered psychological support when a child is diagnosed with cancer.
 It is important to encourage children and siblings to ask questions about the cancer diagnosis and treatment.

-Some researchers have started to look at the helpfulness of psychological therapy for siblings of children with cancer.
+psychological therapy for siblings of children with cancer.
 But despite recommendations from the National Institute for Health and Care Excellence (NICE), which advocates access to “expert psychological support” and “sibling support groups”, talk therapy is not always offered to siblings, often due to limited healthcare resources.
 However, it is essential to help families to talk about cancer in a way that makes sense to children as it is likely to be helpful in preventing the development of post-traumatic stress symptoms for all family members.

 Header image credit: Brian A Smith/Shutterstock.
 Anita D'Urso is a Clinical Psychologist at University of East Anglia.This article is republished from The Conversation under a Creative Commons license.
 Read the original article.